mike-shtil/grx/README.md

 # Grx
-## Grx is a layout grid powered by CSS3's flexbox model.
+## Grx is a layout grid powered by CSS3's flexbox module.

 **Grx** allows you to implement scalable layouts in a dependable, declarative manner.
 The syntax is lightweight, relying on defaults as much as possible for easy rapid prototyping.